MarcelloPerathoner/josm/README.rst

 #.
 MapCSS rotation has been fixed to rotate around the centerpoint.

 #.
-Patching of SVG files: `icon-image: path/to/maxspeed.svg?maxspeed=70` will search for
+SVG parameters: `icon-image: path/to/maxspeed.svg?maxspeed=70` will search for
    `{{maxspeed}}` in the SVG and replace it with `70`.
 Use one icon for all speeds.
    Multiple replacements are possible.